Time to join in?

 Please feel free to use the calculator attached to support you in your apprenticeship strategy.
 We have also attached our Apprenticeship Levy fact sheet to provide you with as much information as possible.

-If you would you like to arrange a meeting with Hawk Training to discuss the implications of the levy to your business, please complete the ‘Employer Levy Calculator’ and return to us using the following email address -email@example.com.
+If you would you like to arrange a meeting with Hawk Training , please email us at email@example.com.
 If you have any questions or would prefer to speak on the telephone, please call us 020 8891 0992.

 Our dedicated Apprentice Recruitment Team will: